widberg/llvm-project-widberg-extensions/README.md

 This repository is a fork of LLVM (16.0.6) intended to implement C/C++ language features in LLVM/Clang to aid in reverse engineering.
-Currently, the scope of this project covers a subset of the IDA Pro __usercall syntax.
+Currently, the scope of this project covers a subset of the IDA Pro __usercall syntax and shifted pointers.
 This is a research project and not production ready.

 [![Build Status](https://github.com/widberg/llvm-project-widberg-extensions/actions/workflows/widberg-build.yml/badge.svg?branch=main)](https://github.com/widberg/llvm-project-widberg-extensions/actions/workflows/widberg-build.yml)
 [![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/widberg/llvm-project-widberg-extensions)](https://github.com/widberg/llvm-project-widberg-extensions/releases)